rki-mf1/covsonar/README.md

 The required argument for `import` command are listed as follows;

 1. `--fasta` a fasta file containing genome sequences to be imported.
+A compressed file of fasta is also valid as an input (e.g., `--fasta sample.fasta.gz` or `sample.fasta.xz`)

 2. `--tsv` a tab-delimited file containing sample properties to be imported